Empower users with printing rules, routing, and policies

 - Remove duplicate or “double submitted” jobs.
 Automatically delete duplicate documents issued within a set time.

-Take control of your MFD and create powerful scripts that allow you to cut costs, improve copying, and change the way people use MFDs for the better.
+The Print Scripting section above relates exclusively to the print function of your MFD or printer.
+Device Scripting lets you go beyond print and take control of your device by creating powerful scripts that allow you to cut costs, improve copying, and change the way people use MFDs for the better.

 For more information, take a look at: